-In accordance with Department of Public Health regulations, as then in effect, licensed athletic trainers, school nurses and athletic director will maintain the records of all athletes for three years or until the student graduates, whichever is later.
+In accordance with Department regulations, as then in effect, licensed athletic trainers, school nurses and athletic director will maintain the records of all athletes for three years or until the student graduates, whichever is later.
 The athletic director will keep a receipt of all training and materials for all coaching staff and volunteers.
 The following information will be kept on record with the licensed athletic trainers and/or school nurses:

-- •Department Pre-participation Form - •Department Report of Head Injuries Forms - Department Medical Clearance and Authorization Forms - Re-entry plan for return to full academic and extracurricular athletic activities - Verification of completion of annual training and receipt of materials
+- •Department Pre-participation Form - •Department Report of Head Injuries Forms - •Department Medical Clearance and Authorization Forms - Reentry plan for return to full academic and extracurricular athletic activities - Verification of completion of annual training and receipt of materials

-All records must be available to the Department of Public Health and the Department of Elementary and Secondary Education, upon request or in connection with any inspection or program review.
+All records must be available to the Department and the Department of Elementary and Secondary Education, upon request or in connection with any inspection or program review.